Preparing and Taking a GRE Subject Test

 Preparation and Other Tips

-You have 2 hours and 50 minutes to complete the test, with no sections that are timed separately.
-Don't spend too much time on one question you have trouble with.
-Random guessing can actually hurt your score.
-The test counts one-fourth of every wrong answer and subtracts it from the number of correct answers...pretty harsh.
+You will have 2 hours and 50 minutes to complete a test, with no sections that are timed separately.
+Don’t spend too much time on one troublesome question, because all questions carry the same weight, but work rapidly.
+Random guessing can hurt your score, because incorrect answers are subtracted from your correct ones.
+Therefore, not answering a question will not add points, but neither can it remove points.

 Scoring